To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - Rain & Snow: Even if the air temperature isn’t below freezing, any situation in which your dog’s coat can get soaked causes her to become much more chilly.

+Owners often ask how to know if a dog is too cold.
+Your pup will give some very clear signs.
 It’s important to monitor your dog’s behavior when they’re out in the cold.
 If you notice any of these symptoms, it’s time to go inside.
+Even just five or ten minutes can be enough to make your pup dangerously cold.

 - Acting anxious